vipin9977/Adventure-Works-insights-PowerBi/README.md

         because based on these columns we'll be doing data modelling to connect with other tables/data
 - `AdventureWorks-Products.csv` : contains columns like productKey column , productCost & ProductPrice
     - based on these columns we'll find the revenue & profit + loss
-    - ProductSubcategoryKey column also important which is linked with `AdventureWorks-Product-Subcategories.csv` file
+    - ProductSubcategoryKey column also important which is linked <br>
+        with `AdventureWorks-Product-Subcategories.csv` file
 - `AdventureWorks.Returns.csv` : contains data related to Returns
 - `AdventureWorks-Product-categories.csv` : contains different categories of products
+- `AdventureWorks-Customers.csv` :
-- `AdventureWorks-Customers.csv` : contains data of customers , target customers & which kind-of products they're buying
+    - contains data of customers , target customers & which kind-of products they're buying
 - `Logo of the company` : logo for branding purpose

 ## Solution